Shishir1035/Shishir1035/README.md

 - 📺 Watching anime nowadays
 - 🐧 Terminal is a sacred place.
 Fish shell supremacy 🐟.
 - 💡 Can solve ML bugs faster than I can solve real-life problems.
-- 👨‍💻 Writes better code at 3AM than at 3PM (don’t ask why).

 ---